hawkeyexl/doc-structure-lint/README.md

-# Markdown and AsciiDoc Structure Linter
+# Doc Structure Linter

-Markdown and AsciiDoc Structure Linter is a tool designed to validate the structure of Markdown and AsciiDoc files against predefined templates.
+Doc Structure Linter is a tool designed to validate the structure of documents (Markdown and soon AsciiDoc) against predefined templates.
 It ensures that your documents adhere to specific structural requirements, making it ideal for maintaining consistency in documentation across projects.

 ## Features